-19.2.
+19.3.
 Suricata IDS

-PacketFence already contains a syslog parser for Suricata.
+PacketFence already contains a event handler for Suricata.
 This is an example to raise a security event from a syslog alert on the Suricata SID.

 The first step is to create the syslog regex parser and then create the security event.